2005 March Easter Weekend

-Freshened up to kick start our day and decided to go through past of Germany.
-Took metro and got off at Potsdamer platz.
-Had coffee at Starbucks just outside the metro exit as it was too cold.
+Freshened up to kickstart our day and decided to delve into Germany’s past.
+We took the metro and got off at Potsdamer Platz.
+To combat the cold, we had coffee at Starbucks just outside the metro exit.

-From here we walked to Checkpoint Charlie - a crossing point between East and West Germany during the Cold War and Berlin Wall Memorial.
-The scenes blur as present dissolves into the past.
-Images flash through our mind of 1989 when news flashed with headlines of demolition of Berlin wall.
-The wall no longer divides east and west instead the city straddles past and future.
+From here, we walked to Checkpoint Charlie - a crossing point between East and West Germany during the Cold War and the Berlin Wall Memorial.
+The scenes blurred as the present dissolved into the past.
+Images flashed through our minds of 1989 when the news headlines flashed with the demolition of the Berlin Wall.
+The wall no longer divided east and west; instead, the city straddles past and future.

-As this is close to Friedrichstrasse known for upmarket shopping area like Lafayette; strolled there on our return towards metro station of postdamer platz we visited Helmut john’s Sony centre - skyline is a mixture of buildings marked by WWII shrapnel and glass-steel giants - a symbol of new Berlin office-cum-shopping centre.
+As this is close to Friedrichstrasse, known for an upmarket shopping area like Lafayette, we strolled there on our return towards the metro station of Potsdamer Platz.
+We visited Helmut John’s Sony Centre - the skyline is a mixture of buildings marked by WWII shrapnel and glass-steel giants, a symbol of the new Berlin office-cum-shopping centre.

-In Berlin, the past is everywhere like Gendarmenmarkt - a classical square in Berlin whose name dates back when city was occupied by Napoleon.
-This square is bordered by two cathedrals - the French Cathedral and German Cathedral with Konzerthaus (Concert Hall) - home of the Berlin Symphony Orchestra between the two cathedrals.
+In Berlin, the past is everywhere, like Gendarmenmarkt - a classical square in Berlin whose name dates back to when the city was occupied by Napoleon.
+This square is bordered by two cathedrals - the French Cathedral and German Cathedral with Konzerthaus (Concert Hall) - the home of the Berlin Symphony Orchestra between the two cathedrals.

-Then we visited darling of berlin - bust of Nefertiti which was adorned at the Exhibition Hall of Kulturforum (culture forum - This museum often houses temporary exhibitions during which the permanent collection is usually not on display) near to Potsdamer Platz as Egyptian museum was closed.
+Then, we visited the darling of Berlin - the bust of Nefertiti, which was adorned at the Exhibition Hall of Kulturforum (Culture Forum - This museum often houses temporary exhibitions during which the permanent collection is usually not on display) near Potsdamer Platz as the Egyptian museum was closed.

-On way to Brandenburg we went to see Siegessäule (Victory Column) close to Tiergarten which stands in centre where five roads meet.
+On the way to Brandenburg, we went to see the Siegessäule (Victory Column) close to Tiergarten, standing in the center where five roads meet.

-After having late light meal, we once again set off to see the past which expresses the euphoria and great hopes for a better future for all people of the world.
-This city’s divider was also the world’s longest canvas that stretched for miles covered with graffiti painted on east side - open air Gallery close to station Ostbahnhof.
+After having a late light meal, we once again set off to see the past, which expresses the euphoria and great hopes for a better future for all people of the world.
+This city’s divider was also the world’s longest canvas that stretched for miles, covered with graffiti painted on the east side - an open-air Gallery close to station Ostbahnhof.

-Came back to Zoologischer Garten took some night mode shots of Kaiser Wilhelm church and after all sight seeing it was time to eat; had awesome Portuguese dinner at one small restaurant nearby and then headed towards our hotel.
+Came back to Zoologischer Garten, took some night mode shots of Kaiser Wilhelm church, and after all the sightseeing, it was time to eat.
+We had an awesome Portuguese dinner at one small restaurant nearby and then headed towards our hotel.